Who will be your NFL team's 2018 MVP? 32 way-too-early picks

 Quarterback Andrew Luck

 Of course, this all depends on whether Luck is on the field.
 The organization -- from owner Jim Irsay to the coaching staff to Luck -- believes the Colts will have their franchise quarterback back.
-He has proven over and over again that he's able to cover up roster flaws, even when he spent nearly two seasons battling his right shoulder injury.
+He has proved over and over again that he's able to cover up roster flaws, even when he spent nearly two seasons battling his right shoulder injury.
 He'll likely do the same thing in 2018 -- as long as he plays -- with the rebuilding roster. -- Mike Wells

 Jacksonville Jaguars